The Story of Illume

 Danielle has had the opportunity to perform both nationally and internationally, including Scotland and China, and has presented research at NDEO conferences in Washington D.C. and Texas.
 She currently directs the Viewmont High School dance and yoga department.

-Caroline Solomon - Dance/Studio Manager
+Caroline Solomon - Dance/Production Team

 Caroline Solomon has had a passion for all kinds of movement since she was a little girl.
 Starting with 2 years of clogging, her love for dance blossomed and led her to other dance forms including ballet, jazz, and contemporary.
 Caroline graduated from Utah Valley University with her BS in Dance Education and was able to perform with multiple groups including the school’s two performing companies, The Penguin Lady Dance Collective, and The Tabernacle Choir.
 Although she loves to perform, her true passion is teaching!

-Juliana Beers - Dance
+Sherrie Burt - Dance

-Trisha Hulet - Dance
+Trisha Wasuita - Dance

 Trisha loved ballet the moment she stepped into a ballet class at the age of 4.
 She has been doing ballet ever since that moment.
 She also found she loved sharing this passion with others and has been teaching ballet for 25 plus years!
 She spent most of the years teaching at Children's Ballet Theater.
 In recent years she has had the opportunity to choreograph for Oquirrh Mountain Youth Theatre.
 She is also part of Illume Dance Company's Narnia.